RHolappa/RHolappa/README.md

 <div align="center">
   <b>📍 Current Open Source projects: </b>
    <a href="https://github.com/Devometric/devometric-platform">Devometric - A platform that analyses and assesses your engineering team's AI capabilities</a>
+     <a href="https://github.com/lykky-co-oulu/lykky">Lykky - Go-to-market toolkit and knowledge base for Oulu based startups and founders</a>

 </div>

 <div align="center">